Kapha Dosha Diet

 Some of our favorites are Mint Chutney and Turmeric Digestive Chutney.
 One of the main signs that the digestive system is processing meals properly is feeling hungry.
 If you feel like your digestive fire might be low taking a fingertip size portion of the Turmeric Chutney before a meal can stoke the fire and help you process what you consume.
 Try it!

 Looking to learn more?
-Register for our Spring Cleanse and Spring Rutacharya (Seasonal Regimen) for the full outlines of lifestyle, movement and skincare.
+Register for our Spring Cleanse to support health for the months to come.
 In the meantime keep considering the qualities of nature and how you can cultivate the opposite to create lightness and ease during this beautiful Spring season.
 Enjoy the process!